 his hands on old stones.

 And finally, here is a story of Kafka’s which barely anyone ever reads.
-My mother read my rendition of it many years ago and still mentions it now and then as having stayed with her, haunting her with its rats and its strangeness.
+My mother read my rendition of it many years ago and still mentions it now and then as having stayed with her, haunting her with its lonely strangeness and its rats.

 I was once – years ago now – employed by a small railway in the Russian interior.
 Never have I been more isolated than I was then.
 For various reasons I won’t go into here, I was looking at that time for just such a place, the sharper the slap of solitude the better, and so I won’t complain of it now.
 In the early days it was only activity that was missing.
 The small railway had perhaps originally been built for some economic reason or other, but the money ran out, the building work ground to a halt, and rather than running all the way to Kalda, the nearest sizeable place to us, five days by road, the railway stopped at a little settlement in the very middle of nowhere, still a days away from Kalda.
 Now, the railway, even if it had been extended as far as Kalda, could never have been anything but unprofitable, for the whole plan was misguided, the country needed roads not railways; but as it was it couldn’t survive at all, the two trains which ran daily carried goods that a light wagon could have transported, and the only passengers were a few fieldworkers in summer.
 But they didn’t want to abandon the railway altogether, for they still hoped that by keeping it running they might attract money to continue the construction.
 This hope, too, was in my opinion less hope than despair and laziness.
 They let the railway run as long as there were still trains and coal, they paid the few workers reduced and irregular wages, bestowed like blessings, and waited meanwhile for the whole thing to collapse.